seyeooon/SWE_2021_41_2024_2_week_6/README.md

 isHappy(2)
 ```
- * Descripttion of your code
+ * Description of your code

 ---
 ## Week 5 Assignment